mczph/mczph/README.md

 Modded Minecraft player and 1.12.2 modpack player.

-Be disappointed to high version Minecraft,especially 1.19+

-A translator for 1.12.2 Minecraft mods.Submit to CFPAOrg
+A translator for 1.12.2 Minecraft mods.Submit to CFPAOrg.Also translate some mods and modpacks while i'm free.

-Music games player,mainly play phigros and arcaea.
+Music games player,mainly play Phigros and Malody.

 Bad Zenscript user,don't know how to use Crafttweaker advancedly.